 Tax filing season ( March to April) is notoriously bad for debt collections.
 Many people must pay IRS those unexpected taxes or fines.

-On the brighter side, millions of people receive tax refunds, this may include some of your debtors too.
-Make sure you re-send invoice during this period as they may clear your bill finally from the extra money they just got back from the IRS.
+On the brighter side, millions of people receive tax refunds.
+This may include some of your debtors too.
+Make sure you re-send the invoice during this period as they may clear your bill finally from the extra money they just got back from the IRS.

 8. Verification of debt

-Debtors often ask Creditors/Collection Agencies to provide all documents related to the debt, that proves the debtor indeed owes the money.
+Debtors often ask Creditors/Collection Agencies to provide all documents related to the debt, which proves the debtor indeed owes the money.
 Failure to provide adequate documents will lead you to write off this debt.
-If it takes too long to locate debtors data and you have to go through the bundle of files, then its time for a procedural change.
+If it takes too long to locate debtors data and you have to go through the bundle of files, then it’s time for a procedural change.

 Of course, your AR team should keep documentation properly.
-If too many physical documents or paper based files are making your office a junkyard, consider storing documents electronically.
-There are several companies which help you store documentation safely and well organized.
+If too many physical documents or paper-based files are making your office a junkyard, consider storing documents electronically.
+There are several companies that help you store documentation safely and well organized.
 Finding the electronic version of a document will be a huge time saver.

 9. Maintaining positive customer relationships